IKamst/controversialness_human_values_correlation_analysis/README.md

 The results can be gathered by running `main.py`.
 The `best_model.pt` (a DeBERTa v3 model with a learning rate of 5e-5 and a patience of 11) is used to find the human values.
 This model can be added in the `data` folder.

+## Results analysis
+To perform an analysis of the results in `results/complete_results.csv` (not included in this repo due to size), run `perform_results_analysis.py`.
+This will compute the Jaccard's distance between the values, generate a wordcloud of controversial and non controversial comments, and fit a logistic regression.

 # Directory Structure

 This project is structured as follows: